Vigiles User Guide

 Vigiles offers the ability to link SBOMs (think of it as automatic SBOM revision control) which is enabled by default when a new Product is created.
 If SBOM linking is enabled (this can be verified under individual product settings on the Product page), then the notification is for the product (i.e. when new SBOMs are uploaded to that product, notifications are sent based on the latest SBOM).
 If linking is disabled (e.g. in the "Private Workspace") then the notification is at SBOM level and needs to be subscribed on every new SBOM upload.

-To unsubscribe from all security and update emails, visit the User Preferences page.
+To unsubscribe from all security and update emails, visit the User Profile page, and toggle the checkbox in the User Info sidebar.

 History and Report Comparison